-Septic drainage fields, often referred to as leach fields or drains perform the treatment of effluent waste from a septic tank and are a very important part of a septic tank system; so it’s extremely important they’re installed correctly in line with Building Regulation Guidelines.
+Septic drainage fields perform the treatment of effluent waste from a septic tank and are a very important part of a septic tank system; it’s extremely important they’re installed correctly in line with Building Regulation guidelines for good performance as well as legislative and environmental compliance.

 What is a septic drainage field?